Chow rings of stacks of prestable curves I: Operational Chow groups for algebraic stacks

-\end{lemma} \begin{proof} Let $(\mathcal{U}_i)_{i \in I}$ be a directed system of finite type open substacks of $X$ whose union is all of $X$.
-For each $j_i\colon \mathcal{U}_i\to X$ the assignment $c(j_i)\cdot [\mathcal{U}_i]$ defines well-defined element in $\varprojlim_{i \in I} \CH_*(\mathcal U_i)$ by the functoriality of $c$. \end{proof} The following proposition is an analogy of the Poincar\'e duality for smooth stacks. \begin{proposition} Let $X$ be a smooth equidimensional algebraic stack of dimension $n$ stratified by quotient stacks.
-Then the canonical map \eqref{eqn:fundamentalclass} is an isomorphism of associative $\mathbb{Q}$-algebras. \end{proposition} \begin{proof} By Lemma \ref{Lem:CHOPonftcover} we see that both sides of \eqref{eqn:fundamentalclass} can be defined as the inverse limit over a cover of $X$ by finite-type open substacks $\mathcal{U}_i$ and the map \eqref{eqn:fundamentalclass} is the map induced by the compatible system of maps
+Therefore the collection of cycles $c(\iota_i)\cdot [\mathcal{U}_i]$ gives a well-defined element in $\varprojlim_{i \in I} \CH_*(\mathcal U_i)$.} \end{proof} The following theorem is an analogy of the Poincar\'e duality for smooth stacks. \begin{theorem} Let $X$ be a smooth equidimensional algebraic stack of dimension $n$ stratified by {global} quotient stacks.
+Then the canonical map \eqref{eqn:fundamentalclass} with {$\mathbb{Q}$-coefficients} is an isomorphism of associative $\mathbb{Q}$-algebras. \end{theorem} \begin{proof}{In the following proof all Chow groups are with $\mathbb{Q}$-coefficients.} By Lemma \ref{Lem:CHOPonftcover} we see that both sides of \eqref{eqn:fundamentalclass} can be defined as the inverse limit over a cover of $X$ by finite-type open substacks $\mathcal{U}_i$ and the map \eqref{eqn:fundamentalclass} is the map induced by the compatible system of maps

 Thus it suffices to prove the result for $X$ of finite type over $k$.